iturb/tileHero/README.md

 ![](tileHeroUniformFill.gif)

 - Repeats layers in every selected Artboards
+- Excludes locked layers
-- You can define the separation
+- You can define the separation in pixels
-- Need to have at least 1 Artboard selected
+- Select the Artboard(s) you want to make tile